 These days, increasingly intelligent automation is redefining SKU metrics.
 No longer is mere knowledge of an SKU’s L/W/H and W enough to satisfy the capabilities of super-intelligent WMS and Warehouse Control Systems (WCS).

 Fuelled by e-commerce growth and the rising demand for just-in-time ordering, warehouses and distribution centres are increasingly changing their order-picking and fulfilment models from traditional person-to-goods methods to modular and automated goods-to-person (GTP) scenarios.
-The drive to reduce costs per unit is unrelenting.
-And in Australia Amazon hasn’t even kicked off yet!
+Given the ultra competitive and price based nature of e commerce and the influx of operators in Australia like Amazon the drive to reduce costs per unit is unrelenting.

 This new GTP approach, for example, minimises wasted time between picks and increases the number of orders each person can process.
 Instead of sending workers out to retrieve goods, this process automates material handling equipment which brings the goods to the order pickers who remain in a fixed spot.